-In the last years Nepalese government ministers have attended major trade fairs in Germany (ITB Travel Trade Show, International Green Week).
+In recent years Nepalese government ministers have attended major trade fairs in Germany (ITB Berlin, International Green Week).
 Foreign Secretary Shanker Das Bairagi visited Berlin for consultations in July 2018.

 Germany is an important market for Nepal, particularly for carpets and textile products.
 Nepal’s main imports from Germany are machinery and industrial products.
 In recent years, the bilateral balance of trade has regularly shown a surplus in Nepal’s favour.
-The annual volume of bilateral trade has remained fairly constant over the last few years, at just over 50 million euros.
+The annual volume of bilateral trade has remained fairly constant these last few years, at just over 50 million euros.
 The situation was different in 2015 and 2017, in part due to the import of an aircraft.

-An investment protection agreement has been in place since October 1986.
-Founded in 1990, the Nepal-German Chamber of Commerce and Industry (NGCCI) in Kathmandu promotes bilateral trade relations.
+An investment protection agreement has been in place since 1986.
+Founded in 1990, the Nepal German Chamber of Commerce and Industry (NGCCI) in Kathmandu promotes bilateral trade relations.

-Nepal is an important partner country of German development cooperation, which aims to support Nepal in its efforts to deal with the aftermath of the civil war and alleviate poverty there in the long term.
+Nepal is an important partner country of German development cooperation.
+The aim of cooperation is to support Nepal in its efforts to deal with the aftermath of the civil war and to alleviate poverty there in the long term.
 German support focuses on the following areas: improving health care, promoting renewable energy (solar and hydroelectric power and biogas) and energy efficiency as well as fostering trade and sustainable economic development.
 Here, Germany is also currently coordinating international support for stepping up foreign trade.

-Following the major earthquakes in Nepal in April and May 2015, the Federal Government made available a total of EUR 35 million in humanitarian aid and for reconstruction programmes.
+Following the major earthquakes in Nepal in April and May 2015, the Federal Government made available a total of 35 million euros for humanitarian aid and reconstruction programmes.

 Building democratic structures and protecting and improving the implementation of human rights are important concerns of Germany.
 The Federal Foreign Office provides support here through various other projects.

-The principal implementing agencies of government development cooperation – the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and the KfW Development Bank – have their own staff working in Nepal.
+The principal implementing organisations of government development cooperation – Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and KfW Entwicklungsbank (KfW development bank) – have their own staff working in Nepal.
 There are also more than 130 private initiatives and associations from Germany supporting projects and programmes in Nepal, in some cases with public funding.

-Beyond its bilateral commitment, Germany also makes a substantial contribution to international organisations’ – in particular the EU and the World Bank’s – development assistance for Nepal through membership fees and other financial payments.
+Beyond its bilateral commitment, Germany also makes a substantial contribution to the EU’s and World Bank’s development assistance for Nepal through contributions and other payments.

 For many years now, and since 2016 in cooperation with the Gerda Henkel Foundation, the Federal Foreign Office has funded projects to restore sites of cultural or religious significance in Nepal and in the former royal cities of Patan and Bhaktapur in the Kathmandu Valley.
 German archaeologists have also done important research work through their excavations.
 A cultural agreement between Nepal and Germany was signed in 1992.

-Also very well received are German cultural offerings such as guest performances by German music ensembles as well as painting and photo exhibitions.
-German broadcaster Deutsche Welle cooperates with several Nepalese radio and television stations and Nepalese journalists are regularly invited to attend information programmes or further-training courses in Germany.
+German cultural offerings such as guest performances by German music ensembles as well as painting and photo exhibitions are very well received.
+Deutsche Welle cooperates with several Nepalese radio and television stations and Nepalese journalists are regularly invited to attend information programmes or further-training courses in Germany.

 This text is intended as a source of basic information.
 It is regularly updated.
 No liability can be accepted for the accuracy or completeness of its contents.